criteo/netprobify/README.md

 The tool is designed to scale by using multiprocessing.

-As netprobify is using scapy, it uses promiscuous listening.
-No sockets are opened.
+As netprobify is using scapy, no sockets are actually opened.

 # Known limitations